imliuyzh/lfs101x-notes/chapter18.md

 - Ensure a password protects the BIOS in such a way that the system cannot be booted with a live or rescue DVD or USB key

 ## Software Vulnerability
 When security problems in either the Linux kernel or applications and libraries are discovered, Linux distributions have a good record of reacting quickly and pushing out fixes to all systems by updating their software repositories and sending notifications to update immediately.
-The same thing is true with bug fixes and performance improvements that are not security related.

 However, it is well known that many systems do not get updated frequently enough and problems which have already been cured are allowed to remain on computers for a long time; this is particularly true with proprietary operating systems where users are either uninformed or distrustful of the vendor's patching policy as sometimes updates can cause new problems and break existing operations.
 Many of the most successful attack vectors come from exploiting security holes for which fixes are already known but not universally deployed.